serhan-yilmaz/RokaiXplorer/helpfiles/input_data_format_combined.md

 ***
 The phosphosite quantification data is a csv file having the following columns:
 - <b>Protein (first column):</b> The Uniprot protein identifier.
-- <b>Position (second column):</b> The position of the modified site on the protein.
+- <b>Position (second column):</b> The position of the modified site on the protein, accepting representation with or without the amino acid (e.g., S236 or 236).
 - <b>Samples (multiple columns):</b>, The phosphorylation of the site for the corresponding sample.
-The intensities are not  log-transformed (this step is performed within the app).
+Note that, the intensities <b>should not be log-transformed</b>, as this step is already performed within the application.

 In addition, the metadata file specifies which samples are in case or control groups.
 This is a csv file having the following rows and columns:
 - <b>RowName (first column):</b> The name of the group specifier.